WiresharkIO/WiresharkIO/README.md

-### < Hey ALL, welcome to this profile.
+### < Hey Hominidae, welcome to this profile.
 I'm a Student-Developer and my public name is WiresharkIO >
+### < I’m currently studying Embedded Systems and Informatics >
+### < I’m currently working as a Student-Research-Assistant on the topic of IOT, particularly in Cython Programming Language >

 ![image](https://user-images.githubusercontent.com/14985440/204825767-37546a59-657a-4cff-974d-5335bb47ef22.png)